crosswalk-project/crosswalk-website/README.md

 ### Live Website
 The live version consists of static content, pre-generated and unchanging.
-This version has minimal server requrements;
+This version has minimal server requrements, needing only PHP and the rewrite module.

-essentially just Apache2 with the rewrite module enabled:
+The live version lives in the 'live' branch.

-If you don't have that module enabled, you can do so via:
+If you don't have the rewrite module enabled, you can do so via:

 ```
 sudo a2enmod rewrite